MoncefDj/IPM/README.md

 ## Overview

-This program was developed as part of an academic thesis on "Incompatible Products Management" presented by DJEZZAR Moncef, SADOUDI Abdessamad, and AMRI Taki.
+This program was developed as part of an academic thesis on ["Incompatible Products Management"](./Incompatible%20products%20management.pdf) presented by DJEZZAR Moncef, SADOUDI Abdessamad, and AMRI Taki.
 The program is designed to help manage hazardous materials and ensure the safety of personnel in various industries.

+## About Incompatible Products Management

+Incompatible Products Management (IPM) is a critical safety system designed to prevent hazardous interactions between chemical products that could result in dangerous reactions when stored or handled together.
+The system helps:

+- Prevent accidents caused by incompatible material interactions
+- Optimize storage space while maintaining safety

 ## Features